Skip to main content

 13 mentions Positive Neutral Negative

 The game's graphics are generally considered mediocre, with some users finding them plain and simple, yet acceptable given the focus on gameplay rather than visuals.
-However, the complexity of the backgrounds can make it difficult to see important elements, leading to suggestions for options to disable or simplify these graphics.
-Additionally, performance issues may require high-end hardware, which could be a barrier for some players.
+However, the complexity of the backgrounds can hinder visibility, making it difficult to see notes, and many players express frustration over the game's high graphics requirements, which may necessitate expensive hardware upgrades.
+Overall, while the graphics are not a standout feature, they are deemed forgivable in the context of the game's primary purpose.

 • “Decent graphics”